The Demolitionist: Cast

+Production

+Special effects artist Robert Kurtzman made his directorial debut with The Demolitionist and co-wrote the original screenplay with his wife Anne.
+The Kurtzman's had wanted to work on a low-budget film together with the plan being for Anne to produce the film while Robert would direct it.
+After producer Donald P. Borchers learned of their planned film, he came aboard and helped set up the film at Border Planet Productions and A-Pix Entertainment which gave the film a bigger albeit still low budget.
+In order to stretch their low budget, the producers made a deal with Coca-Cola who in exchange for prominent product placement provided funds for the production as well as unlimited drinks for the cast and crew during production.

 Release

 The film premiered in Los Angeles on March 10, 1995.
 It later received a limited theatrical release in May 1996 before debuting on video in July 1996.

 Reception

 The film has a 17% approval rating based on 6 reviews on Rotten Tomatoes.
-Ray Mark Rinaldi of St. Louis Post-Dispatch highlighted the films camp aesthetics, and described the performances as a "cartoon brought to life."
+Ray Mark Rinaldi of St. Louis Post-Dispatch highlighted the film's camp aesthetics, and described the performances as a "cartoon brought to life."
 Glenn Kenny of EW praised the film for its "low budget charm".
 Lorry Kikta of Film Threat praised the action sequences, costume design, and dialogue.
 She also highlighted the performances of Susan Tyrell and Richard Grieco.
 In contrast, TV Guide panned the movie, commenting that it was obviously inspired by RoboCop, but lacked the "inspiration's satiric viewpoint, or enough of a budget to create any memorable action scenes."